 Chewing is a natural dog’s behaviour, and bones are full of minerals that are good for your dog, but you need to be aware of the fact that cooked chicken bones are bad and even dangerous for dogs, as they break and splinter into small, sharp pieces that can cut your dog’s mouth or digestive system.

 - Broken teeth

 - Cuts and wounds in the mouth or on the tonsils

 - Severe constipation

 - An intestinal blockage that may require surgery

-The safest bet is never to give your furry friend anything on a cooked bone.
+The safest bet is never to give your furry friend a cooked bone.
 Even the beef bones can break, causing the above symptoms.
 In addition to being unsafe, cooked bones are not as healthy as other bones, as most of the minerals and positive properties are stripped off in the boiling process.